 To maintain your eligibility for retiree benefits, you must be receiving a pension.
 Any work that you perform after retirement under the rules of the Central Illinois Laborers' Pension Plan will not disqualify you for retiree coverage hereunder, as long as your pension is not suspended.
-Employer contributions made on your behalf will be credited against your self-payment to a maximum of 39 hours per month in the month you work and will be credited in the following Eligibility Quarter, regardless of how many hours the Employer has reported that month.
-If your pension benefit is suspended, your hours will count toward reestablishing active eligibility.
+Employer contributions made on your behalf will be credited to a "retiree eligibility reserve bank" on your behalf and offset against your future self-payments (and/or your spouse's self-payments, as applicable).
+Please note that any Payment Offset benefit to which you may be entitled, as described in the following section, will not be credited to your retiree eligibility reserve bank.
+If your pension benefit is suspended, your hours after the effective date of the suspension will count toward reestablishing active eligibility (and contributions on such hours will not be allocated to your retiree eligibility reserve bank).
 Your new retiree self-payment rate will be determined in accordance with the date your pension is reinstated.

 If you die on or after age 55 or between the ages of 38 and 55 while you are receiving a pension from the Central Illinois Laborers' Pension Plan, your spouse is eligible for continued coverage if you were a participant in the Plan for the two consecutive years before your death.
 Your spouse is eligible for extended coverage as a surviving spouse by making self-payments at the surviving spouse rate set by the Trustees.
-Coverage will end as of the first day of the month in which the earlier of the following occurs: (1) your spouse's attainment of age 65, or (2) the date that is ten years after you died. .
+Coverage will end as of the first day of the month in which the earlier of the following occurs: (1) your spouse's attainment of age 65, or (2) the date that is ten years after you died.